|

 significant source of legal citation rules would

-come from the work of the
+come from the work of the Canadian

-Canadian Citation Committee, including
+Citation Committee, including The

 Preparation, Citation and Distribution of Canadian